 Once you've ensured that the top overhang is even all the way across, mark off where you need to cut your other 45 degree angle (on both the top and bottom of the decorative piece).
 Make your cut at that line and temporarily put back in place on your baseboard to ensure that it fits correctly.

-Step 5: Add your smaller decorative moulding.
+Step 5: Add your smaller decorative molding.

-You're going to follow a similar process for the small (1″) piece of moulding.
+You're going to follow a similar process for the small (1″) piece of molding.
 Cut an inward-facing 45 degree angle in one side to match the baseboard, line it up on one side of your cut baseboard, and make sure it's straight all across by measuring in several places.
 It doesn't necessarily matter where you choose to put this on the baseboard; I made an inch gap between the two decorative pieces, but you can do what you think looks best.
 The most important thing is that it's straight.
 Once you've ensured that it's straight, mark and cut the 45 degree angle on the other side.

 Step 6: Glue the decorative pieces in place with wood glue.

-Brush on a decent amount of wood glue with a sponge brush and place both pieces of moulding in place.
+Brush on a decent amount of wood glue with a sponge brush and place both pieces of molding in place.
 If you've cut your angles correctly, your frame ledge should still be even and your 1″ piece should still be straight when you line up the angles on the baseboard, but it doesn't hurt to recheck it while you're gluing.